shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

 - **Licenses:** ensure you have the [required licensing for AVD](https://learn.microsoft.com/en-us/azure/virtual-desktop/overview#requirements).
 - **Networking:** deployment requires a minimum of 1 Azure Virtual Network with one subnet to which the deployment virtual machine (deployment helper) and the session host(s) will be attached.
 For a PoC type implementation of AVD with Entra ID authentication, this Vnet can be standalone as there are no custom DNS requirements; however, for hybrid identity scenarios and zero trust implementations, the Virtual Network has DNS requirements as documented below under optional.
 Machines on this network need to be able to connect to the following network destinations:
   - Resource Manager Url TCP Port 443 (Commercial - management.azure.com, US Gov - management.usgovcloudapi.net, USSec - management.microsoft.scloud, USNat - management.eaglex.ic.gov).
 You can leverage the [AzureResourceManager service tag](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/service-tags) in NSGs and the Azure Firewall to configure this access.
 - **Image Management Resources:** the deployment of the custom image build option depends on many artifacts that must be hosted in Azure Blob storage to satisfy Zero Trust principals or to build the custom image on Air-Gapped clouds.
+See [Air-Gapped Cloud Image Management Details](imageAir-GappedCloud.md) for more information.
 This repo contains a helper script that should be used to deploy the image management resources and upload the artifacts to the created storage account.
 See *deployments/imageManagement/Deploy-ImageManagement.ps1*.
-- **Azure Permissions:** ensure the principal deploying the solution has the "Owner" or ("Contributor" and "User Access Administrator") roles assigned on the target Azure subscription. > **Important:** Ensure that your role assignment does not have a condition that prevents you from assigning the 'Role-Based Access Control Administrator' role to other principals as the deployment assigns this role to the deployment user-assigned managed identity in order to allow it to automatically remove the role assignments that it creates during deployment.
+- **Azure Permissions:** ensure the principal deploying the solution has the "Owner" or ("Contributor" and "User Access Administrator") roles assigned on the target Azure subscription.
+  > **Important:** Ensure that your role assignment does not have a condition that prevents you from assigning the 'Role-Based Access Control Administrator' role to other principals as the deployment assigns this role to the deployment user-assigned managed identity in order to allow it to automatically remove the role assignments that it creates during deployment.
 - **Security Group:** create a security group for your AVD users.
   - Active Directory Domain Services: create the group in Active Directory and ensure the group has synchronized to Entra ID.
   - Entra ID: create the group in Entra ID.